SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ExpandAndCollapse/ExpanCollapseMargin/README.md

-#Resize
+# Expand Collapse Margin

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the margin for the expand/collapse icon.

 ## Prerequisites